nhomer1994/Databricks-climate-data-analysis/README.md

 1. Import the notebooks into your **Databricks Git Folder**.
 2. Query the final `gold_decadal_trends` table using the **Databricks SQL Editor** to visualize the metrics.

+### Currently updating to use dbt for better handling of data transforms